Geometric embeddings of spaces of persistence diagrams with explicit distortions: Covers and maps at a single scale

 We now assemble local coordinates into a single map.

 \begin{Definition} Define $\f_R \colon \D{1}\to [0,3R/2]^{|R\UU|}$ as

 \end{Definition}

 In our setting $|R\UU|$ is (countably) infinite and is indexed by points in $R\GG^+$.
 The notation $[0,R]^{|R\UU|}$ above indicates, that $\f_R$ is defined by declaring one of its component for each element of $|R\UU|$.
-As $R\UU$ is of multiplicity $4$, for each point $x\in \D{1}$ at most four coordinates of $\f_R(x)$ are non-trivial, so there is no issue with convergence and the image of $\f_R$ is indeed a subset of the Hilbert space.
+As $R\UU$ is of multiplicity $4$, for each point $x\in \D{1}$ at most four coordinates of $\f_R(x)$ are non-trivial, so there is no issue with convergence and the image of $\f_R$ is indeed a subset of the Hilbert space $\ell^2$ --- the space of square summable real sequences with the usual inner product..
 In conjunction with Lemma \ref{LemLip1} the last observation also implies the following lemma by the Pythagorean theorem.

-\begin{Lemma} For each $R>0$, the function $\f_R$ is $2$-Lipschitz and $||\f_R|| \geq R/8$. \end{Lemma}
+\begin{Lemma} For each $R>0$, the function $\f_R$ is $2\sqrt{2}$-Lipschitz and $||\f_R||_2 \geq R/8$. \end{Lemma}

-\begin{proof} Choose $x,y\in \D{1}$ and a geodesic $\gamma$ between them.
+\begin{proof} Choose $x,y\in \D{1}$ and a path $\gamma$ between them of length at most $2\db(x,y)$, as described in Lemma \ref{LemmaGeodesic}.
 As $R\GG$ is of multiplicity $4$, we can partition $\gamma$ into segments (geodesics) such that for each segment there is an associated collection of four sets of $R\UU$ covering that segment.
 In particular, \begin{enumerate} \item the segments are divided by points $x_i, i\in \{i=0,1,\ldots, m\}$ in that order with $x_0=x, x_m=y$, and thus

 \item for each $i$ there exist $a_1, a_2, a_3,a_4 \in R\GG^+$ such that for each $z\in \{x_i, x_{i+1}\}$ the following holds: